Selling your home

 If you own a property which you intend to occupy as your only or main residence, while you live in other job-related accommodation you are treated as if you lived in your own property as a main residence.
 This will continue for as long as you have such an intention, even if you never actually occupy that property.
 Any gain arising for that period of time is therefore free of capital gains tax.
 You should keep evidence of your intention to occupy the property as a main residence.

 If your intention changes and you no longer intend to occupy the property you own as a main residence, you will be eligible for relief up to the point your intention changed.
 You should keep records which indicate the change of intention.
-You are still entitled to the relief that always allows the gain arising over the last 9 months of ownership (for disposals on or after 6 April 2020) to qualify for relief.
+You are still entitled to the relief that always allows the gain arising over the last 9 months of ownership to qualify for relief.

 Armed forces – living in service accommodation

-Service accommodation normally qualifies as ‘job-related accommodation’.
-From 6 April 2020, this treatment was extended to the case where you receive an armed forces accommodation allowance towards the cost of accommodation which may be rented in the private rental sector (as opposed to accommodation which is provided directly by the Ministry of Defence).
+Service accommodation normally qualifies as job-related accommodation.
+This treatment also applies to the case where you receive an armed forces accommodation allowance towards the cost of accommodation which may be rented in the private rental sector (as opposed to accommodation which is provided directly by the Ministry of Defence).

 These rules, together with the other rules on absences, mean that members of the armed services absent from home due to armed service-related activities will probably not have to pay CGT on disposal of their home.